 Are you a credit user in need of a debt management product?
 Check this out.

 While there are many guides and information in Alberta about improving your credit on your own, it isn’t always easy.
 Thankfully, there are a variety of different credit building products in Alberta that can help you build your credit up to a reasonable level.
 You can easily apply for these and if you use them correctly, they should improve your credit score.

 A good example of this is a secured credit card.
 This is a type of credit card that requires a cash collateral deposit.
 So it works just like a regular credit card, but you need to show you can pay it off before using it.
 It is a good way to build credit by simply treating it like a normal credit card.

 Is there a difference between a secured credit card and a prepaid credit card?
 Find out.

-In addition to these products, you can also attend credit counselling, which has been effective for many people.
+In addition to these products, you can also attend credit counselling, which has been effective for many people in Alberta.
 Your credit counselor will teach you not only how to improve your credit, but also how to ensure you make the right changes to keep yourself from relapsing back into bad habits that ruin your credit.

 For more ways of improving your credit in 2018, look here.